shatteredsilicon/ssm-doc/docs/architecture.md

 SSM Server runs on the machine that will be your central monitoring host.
 It is distributed as an appliance via the following:

 * Docker image that you can use to run a container
-* OVA that you can run in VirtualBox or another hypervisor
+* OVA that you can run in another hypervisor
 * AMI that you can run via Amazon Web Services

 For more information, see [Installing SSM Server](deploy/index.md#installing-ssm-server).